adalfarus/Manhwa-Viewer-1.6/README.md

 ### MV, NMV and ADMV:

 - **MV** (ManhwaViewer) -> The original Versions from v1.0 to v1.6.4.1, including the content system rewrite in v1.5
-- **NMV** (NewManhwaViewer) -> Quick rewrite that doesn't impact user experience while making ManhwaViewer compatible with new internal systems and removes many bugs
+- **NMV** (NewManhwaViewer) -> Quick rewrite that doesn't impact user experience while making ManhwaViewer compatible with new internal systems and removes many bugs.
+This will include all versions up to 2.0/200
-- **ADMV** (ActDirectManhwaViewer) -> A modern version using ActDirect, that uses best practices, is really compatible, efficient and configurable and makes important changes for further apps
+- **ADMV** (ActDirectManhwaViewer) -> A modern version using ActDirect, that uses best practices, is really compatible, efficient and configurable and makes important changes for further apps.
+This version will be released as ADMV 2.0/200

 ### Basics: